About Breast Cancer

 The most common type of invasive or infiltrating breast cancer is ductal carcinoma, which accounts for about 80 percent of all breast cancers.
 This cancer begins in the ducts that carry milk to the nipple.

 Another form of invasive breast cancer is lobular carcinoma.
-This cancer begins in the milk-producing glands in the breast.
 It accounts for 10-15 percent of all invasive breast cancers.

-Colloid carcinoma is a rare type of ductal carcinoma that begins in the mucous cells lining the ducts.
+Mucinaus carcinoma is a rare type of carcinoma that produces excess mucous, and the tumor cells are suspended in pools of mucus.
 Women with this cancer have a better prognosis than do women with either ductal or lobular carcinoma.

 Source: American Cancer Society